Yul Kwon: Cook Islands

 In 2006, Kwon was recruited to participate in the thirteenth season of Survivor, which took place in the Cook Islands.
 This season was notable for the producers' decision to divide the contestants into tribes by their ethnicity, a decision that generated substantial controversy.
 When asked why he agreed to go on the show, he cited his desire to provide a positive role model for his community, and the lack of representation by Asian Americans on television.

 Originally on the Asian American Puka Puka tribe, Kwon led his tribe to dominate in the first two tribal immunity challenges, while winning rewards on both occasions.
 On Puka Puka, Kwon developed a long-lasting alliance and friendship with fellow Korean-American attorney Rebekah "Becky" Lee.
 In Episode 2, Kwon was banished to Exile Island by the Hispanic Aitutaki tribe, after Aitutaki intentionally lost the second immunity challenge.
 On Exile Island, Kwon was able to decipher the clues and find the hidden immunity idol, which would be very instrumental to his survival later in the game.

 In Episode Three, the four ethnically divided tribes integrated into two tribes, and both Kwon and Lee became members of the new Aitutaki tribe.
 Kwon and Lee immediately developed a four-person alliance with Jonathan Penner and Candice Woodcock of the old white Rarotonga tribe.
 When Aitutaki lost the next immunity challenge and the opposing new Rarotonga tribe sent Candice to Exile Island, Yul's alliance became outnumbered and Lee became a target.
 However, Kwon and Penner were able to convince Anh-Tuan "Cao Boi" Bui and Jessica "Flicka" Smith from their old respective tribes to side with them and voted out Cecilia Mansilla.
 After that, the new Aitutaki tribe enjoyed back-to-back immunity challenge wins in episodes 4 and 5.

 In Episode Six, both tribes were informed they would have to vote someone out of their tribe, regardless of the challenge results.
-Despite being from the same original tribe, Kwon and his alliance voted out Cao Boi, seeing him as a loose cannon that could not to be trusted.
+Despite being from the same original tribe, Kwon and his alliance voted out Cao Boi, seeing him as a loose cannon that was not to be trusted.
 It was around this point that Kwon, Lee, Penner and Woodcock recruited Sundra Oakley to their now 5-person alliance.
 In Episode 7, this new alliance targeted Oscar "Ozzy" Lusth due to his strength in challenges.
 But when the Aitutaki tribe lost immunity, they voted out Flicka, admitting they needed Ozzy for future challenges.
 Both tribes were now tied at 6 members each.